 Found in West Simsbury, Onion Mountain Park envelops 190 acres of wooded terrain on the western edge of West Mountain Road.
 Wetlands and brooks are scattered across the property, and the forest is composed of a matrix of maple, pine, hemlock, beech, and oak.
 The park is home to a small former reservoir that is leased by the Town of Simsbury Fish and Game club for fishing purposes.
-The park is a birdwatcher and hiker delight, especially given its proximity to municipal and diversity of trails.
+The park is a birdwatcher and hiker delight, especially given its proximity to municipal igure 7.21: Onion Mountain Park and diversity of trails.
 Unfortunately, adjacency to residential areas and ornamental plants has made the site susceptible to invasive species encroachment.